Estimated reading time: 5 minutes

 A moving experience and an extremely positive atmosphere

-Asia Exchange visited the orphanage Bali Street Kids Project in September 2017.
-To celebrate our 10-year anniversary we traveled for two weeks to Bali.
-We visited the orphanage to see the local life from a different perspective.
-This is important for understanding life on Bali from all sides.
-We want to actively engage with the communities that give so much to us and our students, and help where we can.
+In September 2017, Asia Exchange paid a visit to the orphanage Bali Street Kids Project.
+To celebrate our 10-year anniversary, we traveled for two weeks to Bali.
+We visited the orphanage to see local life from a different perspective.
+This is important for understanding life in Bali from all sides.
+We want to actively engage with the communities that give so much to our students and us and help where we can.